 Tour de Finger Lakes

-Join Christopher Annear, Associate Professor of Anthropology, for a 20-mile road ride through the rolling hills and farms southwest of HWS.
+Join classmates for a no-drop, 20-mile road ride through the rolling hills and farms southwest of HWS.
 Pedal past a century-old sheep farm now brewing Belgian beer, vineyards, and native Haudenosaunee sites in this glacially sculpted countryside.
 Open to all riders with a 13+ mph pace.
 Bring your own bike or contact Shoreline Rentals at (315) 521-9257 to rent one for $40 a day and a delivery fee.

 8:00 a.m. - 10:00 a.m.